What Can We Learn from Good Feedlot Pen Checkers?

 Identify human and animal factors that influence the correct identification and decision making of feedlot cattle with BRD.

-Phase 1: 10 top pen checkers from several feedlots will be fitted with a GoPro camera and GPS to track their movement patterns as they check pens.
-Detailed treatment records and biomarkers, temperatures and Whisper stethoscope readings will be collected from animals pulled for treatment (relative to visibly healthy animals that were pulled for comparison).
-Physiological measurements will be linked to checkers’ observations and the clinical signs noted on the video.
-Their value for predicting the severity, treatment response, retreatment and death rates will be assessed.
+Phase 1: 12 top pen checkers from several feedlots were fitted with a GoPro camera to record BRD cases, and a 2-way radio to communicate with a researcher outside the pen who recorded their observations.
+Detailed treatment records and biomarkers, temperatures and Whisper stethoscope readings were collected from animals pulled for treatment.
+These physiological measurements were linked to checkers’ observations and the clinical signs recorded upon being pulled.
+Their value for predicting the severity, treatment response, retreatment and death rates were assessed.

-Phase 2: the videos will be shown to pen checkers varying in age, gender, experience, technique (horse, walk, quad, etc.).
-They’ll be shown video clips of animals showing obvious signs of disease, subtle signs (that later got pulled), subtle signs (that never got pulled), and no signs, and be asked which would you pull and why?
+Phase 2: As part of an online survey, the GoPro videos were shown to pen checkers varying in age, gender, experience, technique (horse, walk, quad, etc.).
+They were shown video clips of animals showing obvious signs of disease, subtle signs (that later got pulled), subtle signs (that never got pulled), and no signs, and be asked which would you pull and why?